Rename Endpoint

 Here is some advice regarding naming:

-• Naming collisions with other endpoints should be avoided (even if they are technically possible, which depends on the chosen protocol technology).
+• Naming collisions with other endpoints should be avoided (even if they are technically possible and permitted, which depends on the chosen protocol technology).

-• URI templates {id} in HTTP resource APIs also require consistent naming (and these names may appear in multiple places in API specifications and implementations).
+• URI templates {id} in HTTP resource APIs also require attention (and these names may appear in multiple places in API specifications and implementations).

-Rename Operation and Rename Representation Element also address readability, but have other targets.
+Rename Operation and Rename Representation Element also address readability, but have other parts of an API as targets.

 “The Art of Readable Code” [Dustin Boswell 2011] contains many helpful hints on naming program elements that also apply to APIs.